 It is not necessary to be a legal resident of California (as defined in the Education Code) in order to attend College of San Mateo.
 California State law requires that each student enrolled in or applying for admission to a Caifornia Community College provide such information and evidence as deemed necessary to determine his/her residence classification.
 The burden of proof to establish residence is on the student.

-If you have been classified as a nonresident, please print out the Residency Reclassification Form, complete it and then submit it along with the required materials by fax at (650) 574-6506, by mail, or in person to the Admissions and Records office (Building 10, 3rd Floor).
+If you have been classified as a nonresident, please print out the Residency Reclassification Form (available on the SMCCD Forms page under Admissions), complete it and then submit it along with the required materials by fax at (650) 574-6506, by mail, or in person to the Admissions and Records office (Building 10, 3rd Floor).

 Nonresident Tuition Exemption Request (AB540)

 Students who have attended a California high school for three years AND received a California high school diploma or its equivalent (such as a GED), may be exempt from paying non-resident tuition.
-If you are qualified, please complete the AB540 Form and submit it by fax at (650) 574-6506, by mail, or in person to the Admissions and Records office (Building 10, 3rd Floor).
+If you are qualified, please complete the AB540 Form (available on the SMCCD Forms page under Admissions) and submit it by fax at (650) 574-6506, by mail, or in person to the Admissions and Records office (Building 10, 3rd Floor).

 Education Code section 68075.6 grants an immediate nonresident tuition fee exemption to eligible Special Immigrant Visa (SIV) holders and refugee students who settled in California upon entering the United States.
 This exemption is granted for one year from the date the student settled in California upon entering the United States.